About Our Not-For-Profit Life Plan Community

 Our management team is fully committed to fulfilling our mission.
 We’re accountable to those we serve and hold monthly meetings with the Resident Council to facilitate communication among residents, administration and the Board of Trustees.

 Heather has been with United Methodist Retirement Homes, Inc. for more than 20 years.
-She served as the nursing home administrator at Croasdaile Village or seven years prior to becoming the associate executive director in 2008.
+She served as the nursing home administrator at Croasdaile Village for seven years prior to becoming associate executive director in 2008.
+She then assumed the executive director position in December of 2020.
 She holds a Bachelor of Science in business management.
 Heather has been in the healthcare field for 19 years and is licensed as a nursing home administrator and assisted living administrator in the state of North Carolina.
 She has received the LeadingAge designation as Certified Aging Services Professional, and is a certified preceptor for both Nursing Home and Assisted Living Administrators.

 Heather currently serves on the North Carolina Health Care Facilities Association’s Provider Relations Committee.
 She also represents providers on the Division of Health Services’ Informal Dispute Resolution panel.
 Heather is the past chairperson and current member of the NC Coalition for Long-Term Care Enhancements, served as a member of the LeadingAge North Carolina’s Education Committee for four years, and served on Life Care Services’ national culture change committee